pessimistic-io/slitherin/docs/nft_approve_warning.md

 * Confidence: `High`

 ## Description
-Sees if contract contains `erc721.[safe]TransferFrom(from, ...)` where from parameter is not related to msg.sender.
+The detector sees if a contract contains `erc721.[safe]TransferFrom(from, ...)` where `from` parameter is not related to `msg.sender`.
-An attacker can steal any approved NFTs because `transferFrom` function does NOT check that the call is made by its' owner.
+An attacker can steal any approved NFTs because `transferFrom` function does NOT check that the call is made by its owner.

 ## Exploit Scenario
 [Exploit](../tests/nft_approve_warning_test.sol)